tronprotocol/documentation-en/docs/mechanism&algorithm/shielded-transaction.md

 "t-addr" address uses TRON account model.
 "z-addr" address uses Anonymous account model.

-In TronZ network, there are four types of transfer transaction:
+In shielded transaction of transfering TronZ, there are three types of transfer transaction:

-- From "t-addr" to "t-addr":
-All the transaction information of the two addresses can be tracked.

 - From "t-addr" to "z-addr":
 The transaction information of "t-addr" can be tracked, "z-addr" can not be tracked.